Documentation

 Target Class

-A classification of protein targets by structural and functional similarity (e.g., kinase, protease, nuclear receptor).
-Target class guides the selection of scoring profiles and Optimizer priors.
+A classification of protein targets by structural and functional similarity (e.g., kinase, protease, nuclear receptor, GPCR, metalloenzyme, PPI, enzyme).
+Target class guides the selection of scoring profiles, Optimizer priors, and Autotune interpolation.

 Tier